PolamreddyRohini/Personal_Management_System/README.md

 ## 📌 Conclusion

-The **Personnel Management System** simplifies HR operations through secure and efficient automation.
+The **Personal Management System** simplifies HR operations through secure and efficient automation.
 While some components like session handling and email alerts need improvements, the system sets a strong foundation for scalable enterprise use.
 Agile development allowed fast feedback-driven iterations, resulting in a flexible and user-aligned application.